zona crypto

 Trump Saves Private Banking And Then Launches His Own Digital Dollar

-In March 2025, the company World Liberty Financial, backed by Trump, launched the stablecoin USD1, pegged to the dollar and backed by U.S. Treasury bonds.
+In March 2025, the company World Liberty Financial, backed by Donald Trump, launched the stablecoin USD1, pegged to the dollar and backed by U.S. Treasury bonds.

 President Donald Trump and the USD1 stablecoin.
 Photo: composition LR.